1. At what resolution should I save my photos and graphics?

 3. How long does it take for you to complete my order?

-However typically we can turn around most jobs in 24 hour work day.
+Typically we can turn around most jobs within a business day.

 4. Is white considered a printing color?